Instruction

 Application

-1. Before painting, it is recommended to prepare the surface with a nanosilver deck.
+- Before painting, it is recommended to prepare the surface with a primer with nanosilver.

-• Thick product – open the delivered package and thoroughly mix the entire product at low speed (maximum 200 RPM).
+- Thick product – open the package provided and mix the entire product thoroughly at low speed (maximum 200 RPM).

-3. Put the amount of the product planned for use within 3-5 hours in a separate container.
+- Place the amount of product planned to be used within 3-5 hours in a separate container.

-4. If the density is difficult to apply, dilute the deposited amount of product with water (according to point 3.1 or 3.2) and mix again.
+- If the density is difficult to apply, dilute the reserved amount of product with water (according to point 3.1 or 3.2) and mix again.

-5. Painting work (instructions on the application of individual tools can be found in 4.).
+- Start painting (instructions on application with individual tools can be found in point 4).

-6. Approximate gaps between successive layers are as follows:
+- Approximate gaps between subsequent layers are as follows:

-• Up to 1 hour – if the surface is painted at the temperature above 40°C.
+- Up to 1 hour – if painting is carried out on a substrate at a temperature above 40°C.

-• Approx. 3 hours – if painting takes place at room temperature.
+- Approximately 3 hours – if painting is done at room temperature.

-• From 3 to 24 hours – if painting is carried out in extremely unfavorable conditions (temperature below 5°C or high humidity).
+- From 3 to 24 hours – if painting is carried out in extremely unfavorable conditions (temperature below 5°C or high ambient humidity).

 efficiency